Web Prolog manual

 listing is det.

-listing(+Pid) is det.
+listing(+What) is det.

 listing/0 lists the content of the private database of the current actor process through the terminal-output path.
 Imported predicates and the injected I/O wrapper predicates are omitted.